Silvenga/silvenga.com/input/posts/pci-passthough-hpe-servers.md

 ## The Problem

 On my Gen8 HPE Proliants, I run a hyperconvergence, hybrid OS infrastructure, mixing the best of Windows and Linux.
-My hypervisor of choice is Hyper-V, mainly so I can get TPM protected full disk encryption (which, incredibly, every Linux distro is still lacking!) to allow unattended rolling cluster updates.
+My hypervisor of choice is Hyper-V, mainly so I can get TPM protected, full disk encryption (which, incredibly, every Linux distro is still lacking!) to allow unattended rolling cluster updates.
 Anything I can do to reduce the amount of required maintenance, since everyone is applying security updates monthly, right?

 Lately I've been building out my NAS, a 75TiB raw Ceph cluster (unattended rolling reboots is a theme here :D), and I've been doing disk level passthrough of my disks to my Ceph nodes.
 Anyone familiar with Hyper-V can likely see the problem - Ceph really likes to see the real disk, and Hyper-V's disk abstraction hides a lot of data (IMO, this is the correct implementation, but that's another topic).
 Everything from write caching to SMART data is just not exposed to the guest VM's.